How to Color and Dye Your Own Hair and Save Money

 - You save money since it is much cheaper than going to a salon.

-- You don't have to wait for an availability in the schedule for a hair appointment.
+- You don't have to wait for an opening in the schedule for a hair appointment.

 - You don't have to plan your day around the appointment.

-- Nobody has to know you dye your hair.
+Best of all, do it right and nobody has to know you dye your hair!

 Buying the Hair Dye